jchris/sofa/README.md

     svn checkout http://svn.apache.org/repos/asf/couchdb/trunk
     cd trunk && cat README

-Once you have that installed and the tests passing, you can install couchrest and the blog software.
+Once you have that installed and the tests passing, you can install CouchApp and the blog software.

+## Setup Admin Access

+If you are going to put your blog in public, you'll want to follow the [instructions on the CouchDB wiki about how to set up an Admin account](http://wiki.apache.org/couchdb/Setting_up_an_Admin_account).

 ## Install CouchApp